 What is so remarkable about the way in which Glover used the form of the music video as a politicized event is in the layered and nuanced content with a direct message.

-With the George Floyd incident, this song has again come into the light of people, with them using it as a backtrack for protest videos which went viral on TikTok.
+With the George Floyd incident, this song has again come into the light of people, with them using it as a backtrack for protest videos that went viral on TikTok.

-“This Is America” leapt to as high as second most-streamed on US Spotify charts amassing 1.117 million streams.
+“This Is America” leapt to as high as the second most-streamed on US Spotify charts amassing 1.117 million streams.
 Glover has been off from social media which his manager explained was a sign of protest.
 One of the best protest songs of today.

 2 – Beyonce – “Black Parade”